-6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom.
+6.2.1 f.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to engaging in scholarship or creative activity of one's disciplinary and/or interdisciplinary work consistent with rank and/or assigned responsibilities, enriches teaching and is the foundation of sustained excellence within the classroom.

-Elaboration: Teacher-scholars serve as important models of academic life, especially for first-year students.
+Elaboration: Teacher-scholars serve as important models of academic life, especially for first- year students.
 Scholarly and creative work contributes to the academic world and enriches society by expanding our knowledge base, leading to real-world applications, and inspiring us.
 In addition, given the unique pedagogical challenges noted above and in the context of the nature of the responsibilities of FRST faculty, scholarship about pertinent pedagogy is valued as much as other creative and scholarly work.